learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ```

 ## Exercise 3
-70% of your friends like chocolate flavored ice cream , and 35% like chocolate AND like strawberry flavors.
+70% of your friends like chocolate flavored ice cream, and 35% like chocolate AND like strawberry flavors.

 What percent of those who like chocolate also like strawberry?